exasol/script-languages-release/README.md

 where \<container-name> is the name of the uploaded archive without its file extension.
 To activate the language, execute the generated statement in your database session to activate the container for the current session or system wide.

-This command will print a SQL statement to activate the language similiar to the following one:
+This command will print a SQL statement to activate the language similar to the following one:

 ```bash
 ALTER SESSION SET SCRIPT_LANGUAGES='<LANGUAGE_ALIAS>=localzmq+protobuf:///<bucketfs-name>/<bucket-name>/<path-in-bucket>/<container-name>?lang=<language>#buckets/<bucketfs-name>/<bucket-name>/<path-in-bucket>/<container-name>/exaudf/exaudfclient[_py3]';
 ```

-## How to customize an existing flavor?
+### How to customize an existing flavor?

 To customize an existing flavor you can add your specific needs to the Dockerfile in the `flavors/<flavor>/flavor_customization` directory.
 The easiest way to extend a flavor is by installing additional packages.
 Under `flavors/<flavor>/flavor_customization/packages` you can find files which list packages which will get installed, for an example look [here](flavors/standard-EXASOL-7.0.0/flavor_customization/packages).
 If you want to change or add other things you are able to add Dockerfile commands to
 `flavors/<flavor>/flavor-customization/Dockerfile`, for an example look [here](flavors/standard-EXASOL-7.0.0/flavor_customization/Dockerfile).
-Please follow the instruction in in there, if you add Dockerfile commands.
+Please follow the instruction in there, if you add Dockerfile commands.

 **Note: For more details about the flavors please checkout their [documentation](flavors/README.md).**